PSUmodeling/Cycles/docs/index.md

 The string `Kill_Crop` is used to kill a crop without harvesting any residues;
 the string `Grain_Harvest` is used to perform a grain harvest;
 and the string `Forage_Harvest` is used to perform a forage harvest.
-Note that scheduled grain harvest does not kill crops.
+Note that scheduled grain harvests do not kill crops.
 To kill a crop after a harvest, a `Kill_Crop` tillage operation should be used.

 ##### `DEPTH`